ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

         ```
         {: pre}

-3. VPC Gen 2 clusters that run {{site.data.keyword.openshiftshort}} version 4.4 or earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
+3. Clusters that run {{site.data.keyword.openshiftshort}} version 4.4 or earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
     1. List your security groups.
 For the **VPC** that you created, note the ID of the default security group.
       ```
       ibmcloud is security-groups